The 26 Best Things to do in Loreto

 The Loreto Malecón is a great place for a walk or cycle

 These multi-coloured place names can be found in most cities in Mexico and have become a popular attraction with tourists to Baja California Sur.
-Each letter is decorated with a picture that represents the area – in Loreto’s case you can see sun, sea, cacti and marine animals.
+Each letter is decorated with a picture that represents the area – in Loreto’s case, you can see the sun, sea, cacti, and marine animals.
 With a backdrop of palm trees and the ocean, this spot on the malecón makes for a great photo opportunity.

 Neon coloured letters spell out "Loreto" on the seafront.